slonyator/kedro-vs-maestro/README.md

             └── settings.py
 ```

 I don't know what you guys think, but when I first saw it, it was a bit overwhelming.
-I mean, I get it, it's a framework, but I was hoping for a bit more simplicity.
-I'm sure it's great for larger projects, but for smaller ones, it's a bit much.
+I understand that it's a framework designed for more complex projects, but I was hoping for a bit more simplicity.
+While I'm sure it works well for larger projects, for smaller ones, it seems like an overkill.